JugalIwPtl/Click-Tracker-using-Pandas-Plotly-and-Streamlit/README.md

 ## Overview

-This project aims to track user interactions and visualize click data using Plotly, an open-source Python library for creating web applications.
+This project aims to track user interactions and visualize click data using Plotly, an open-source Python library for creating graphical plots.
 By recording clicks on an HTML interface and analyzing the data, we can gain insights into user behavior and product demand.
-This project leverages Streamlit for building the interactive dashboard and Python for data processing and visualization.
+This project leverages Pandas for extracting the data collected from clicks and making it suitable for the Plotly to process.

 ## Project Structure
 ### JugalIwPtl/